 Burl: A swirl or twist of the grain of the wood that does not contain a knot but usually occurs near a knot.

 Chatter Marks: Slight indentations that cause a ripple effect on the surface of the wood floor.
-They are usually caused by a sanding machine that has an out-of balance drum, bad drive belts or a foreign object stuck on the wheels.
+They Usually caused by a sanding machine that has an out-of balance drum.
+Also, bad drive belts or a foreign object stuck on the wheels.
 Chatter marks are most noticeable on gloss finishes in areas with direct or side lighting and at eye level.

 Chemical Resistance: The degree to which a material resists visual or physical degradation from exposure to various household and/or industrial chemicals.

-Chipboard: Paperboard formulated for a variety of purposes and under a variety of specifications including two of the more common that may or may not be included are strength and color.
+Chipboard: Paperboard formulated for a variety of purposes and under a variety of specifications.
+Includes two of the more common that may or may not be included are strength and color.
 It is usually fabricated from paper stock with a relatively low density in the thickness of 0.006 inch and up.

 Chipped Grain: An area in which pieces of wood have been pulled or chipped away from the surface during machining.
 Also referred to as torn grain.

 Colorfastness: The ability of a material to retain its original color upon exposure to light or other source of degradation (i.e., light resistance).